 - Maintain the Cabinet's GIS route network for Kentucky's public highways.
 Improve processes and procedures for reviewing, editing, and updating the network. - Provide up-to-date route network locations, route lengths, and highway data for use by internal and external customers.
 Ensure accuracy of information provided. - Adapt CAD project construction plans and use GIS software to generate maps for resolving road ownership and highway data questions caused by road construction impacts. - Update the route network with newly acquired road centerline data extracted from CAD project construction plans, Global Positioning System (GPS) collection methods, and Photo Van collection methods.
-Update and verify roadway mileage and highway data. - Utilize Photo Van images and data to verify accuracy and validity of route log entries, roadway features and information, and other highway data stored within HIS. - Perform office reviews to verify HIS data meets the required standards established by this Division and FHWA. - Assist the Division of Maintenance in the implementation of pavement performance measures reporting and analysis via HPMS. - Develop appropriate Cabinet sources for providing data screening methods used in the assembly of the Cabinet's Highway Plan.
-Modify HIS data collection, storage, and analysis processes as needed in order to satisfy Highway Plan assembly requirements. - Assist with analyses of highway system performance and the Unscheduled Projects List.
-Provide an up to date route network for locating Unscheduled Projects.
+Update and verify roadway mileage and highway data. - Utilize Photo Van images and data to verify accuracy and validity of route log entries, roadway features and information, and other highway data stored within HIS. - Perform office reviews to verify HIS data meets the required standards established by this Division and FHWA. - Assist the Division of Maintenance in the implementation of pavement performance measures reporting and analysis via HPMS. - Assist in the implementation of national performance measures reporting and analysis in accordance with federal legislation, regulations, policies, and/or guidelines. - Provide guidance to Cabinet leadership and the Office of Information Technology (OIT) regarding availability and appropriateness of highway data as it relates to the redevelopment of the Cabinet's SYP database.

-Highway Information System (continued)
+CHAPTER 6 Highway Information System (continued)

-RESPONSIBLE UNIT Division of Planning Data Management Branch
+Data Management Branch